A forced marriage is a criminal offence and is:

 Which communities do forced marriages happen in?

-All communities.
-We are aware it happens all over and we want to encourage particular communities to understand that this is force and to be confident enough to report to the police.
+We are aware it happens in many communities and we want to encourage communities to understand that this is force and to be confident enough to report to the police.

 Forced marriage is primarily, but not exclusively, an issue of violence against women.
 Most cases involve young women and girls aged between 13 and 30 years, although there is evidence to suggest that as many as 15 per cent of victims are male.